Motor Trade Insurance image

 Am I eligible for motor traders insurance?

-• Be able to prove you work in the motor trade
+• Prove you work in the motor trade

 Can I get cover for my motor trade premises?

-What information do I need to provide to take out motor trade policy?
+What information do I need to provide to take out a motor trade policy?

-To take out a motor trade policy you’ll need to provide correct and up-to-date information about your business such as the type of business you run, your employees and whether you have a premises.
-In addition to this you’ll also need to provide your driving licence and proof of trading.
+You need to provide accurate information about your business, such as the type of business, employees, and premises.
+Additionally, you’ll need to provide your driving licence and proof of trading.

 Can I drive my own vehicle on a traders insurance policy?

-Most motor trade policies insure you to drive any of your own vehicles and vehicles in your possession for motor trade purposes.
-Some insurers do restrict certain types of vehicles.
+Most motor trade policies allow you to drive your own vehicles and those in your possession for motor trade purposes.
+Some restrictions may apply based on the type of vehicle.

 I just fix cars at home – do I need motor trade insurance?

-If you fix other people’s vehicles to make a profit, you will need motor trade insurance.
+If you repair other people’s vehicles for profit, you will need motor trade insurance.

-When do I need to notify my motor trade insurance provider of any new vehicles I get?
+When do I need to notify my motor trade insurance provider of new vehicles?

 Does it cost more to add another driver to a motor trade insurance policy?